NullNet-ai/dashguard/src/components/ui/divider/divider.md

 ## Overview

-The `Divider` component is a flexible and versatile React component designed to create visually appealing and configurable dividers in your user interface.
+The `Divider` component is a versatile and flexible React component designed to create visually appealing and configurable dividers.
 It supports both horizontal and vertical orientations, multiple content types, and various styling options.

+## Key Features

+- Horizontal and vertical orientation support
+- Multiple content positioning options
+- Customizable line styles and colors
+- Flexible content placement
+- Accessibility-enhanced

 ## Props Interface